Boris Johnson looks to avoid damaging Trump meeting during NATO gathering

 The White House and 10 Downing Street are dismissing any notion of Johnson putting intentional distance between himself and Trump.

-One senior administration official said a casual, pullaside meeting during the gathering is possible, particularly following the terror attack in London four days ago.
-One possible venue is a reception for NATO leaders at 10 Downing Street Tuesday night.
+One senior administration official said a casual, pull-aside meeting during the gathering is possible, particularly following the terror attack in London four days ago.
+One possible venue is a reception for NATO leaders at 10 Downing Street on Tuesday night.

 “If it happens, it’s fine.
 If it doesn’t happen, I wouldn’t read too much into it,” the official said.
 “They speak frequently and have many shared, aligned interests.”

-No meeting with Johnson is a notable omission on Trump’s schedule in London both because the two men are considered so close, but also because it’s unusual for a U.S. president not to meet one-on-one with the leader of the country hosting an international summit.
+A decision not to have the two men meet represents a notable omission on Trump’s schedule in London both because the two men are considered close, but also because it’s unusual for a U.S. president not to meet one-on-one with the leader of the country hosting an international gathering.

 Johnson also is hosting a meeting on Tuesday with the leaders of Germany, France and Turkey that’s focused on Syria, and Trump is not scheduled to attend despite the U.S. military role in Syria.